Editorial: Didier Holleaux, Eurogas President

 This is the online meeting place for the whole energy community to do business, make new partnerships and create the future.
 SPARK is energy re-imagined.
 Download the agenda and see all sessions here.

-Eurogas is pleased to be a partner at SPARK and will speak at the conference.
+Eurogas is pleased to be a partner at SPARK.

 St. Petersburg International Gas Forum | 5-8 October 2021

 The largest event of the gas sector in Russia celebrates its anniversary!
 SPIGF dates back to 2011.
 In just 10 years the Forum has become the most reputable discussion venue that keeps developing.
 Every year, the Forum captures attention of relevant Government officials, as well as members of the business, academic and expert communities.
 Following the results of the event, there are elaborated specific and comprehensive recommendations for the sustainability and progress of the oil and gas industry in both the short- and long-term perspective.